 With each impasse and reenactment, the patient with the help of the therapist, discovers new and more adaptive ways of relating.
 The relationship becomes a kind of think tank, where new and more connected ways of relating with ourselves and others are practiced and their impact discussed.
 This careful exploration leads to important insights and allows for deep interpersonal transformation.

-Taken together, therapy is about great courage and healing, and connecting, both in the therapy room and outside with supportive others.
+Taken together, psychodynamic therapy is about great courage and healing, and connecting, both in the therapy room and outside with supportive others.
 It’s about taking action, and pacing ourselves while implementing positive changes in our lives.

 Much has been written on postpartum depression (PPD).
 It is well documented and common among postpartum women, experienced in varying degrees.
 While symptoms range in intensity, when moderate to severe, they can be upsetting, shameful, and disregulating.
 Negative emotions can be especially difficult to tolerate when they occur in situations that involve internalized ideals of the perfect (postpartum) experience.
 For example, a mother who is postpartum, may, at times, experience feelings of bliss, and a deep love and connection with her newborn, yet at the same time experience feelings of dread, sadness, anxiety, panic, detachment, and guilt, in addition to tearfulness and crying.
 Further exacerbating this experience are extreme hormonal changes, sleep deprivation, feeding difficulties, and the massive life change of being fully responsible for another life; change occurring in full throttle.